 Let’s talk about the deliciousness that is this tagliatelle bolognese recipe.
 A comfort food classic and one that wins over even the pickiest of eaters.
 Because everyone loves a big bowlful of pasta with a thick, rich, meaty sauce topped with generous amounts of fresh basil and parmesan.

 About Authentic Italian Bolognese Sauce

-Traditional Bolognese sauce is dense, meat-centric, veggie-loaded and served over tagliatelle pasta.
-The base is a trifecta of chopped onion, celery, and carrots and lots of ground meat, typically a mixture of beef and pork.
-Tomatoes or tomato paste are often added, but in smaller quantity (than say a typical marina sauce), with milk, white wine, and broth (chicken or beef) rounding out the liquids.
+Traditional Bolognese sauce is dense, meat-centric, veggie-loaded, and served over tagliatelle pasta.
+The base is a trifecta of chopped onion, celery, carrots, and lots of ground meat, typically a mixture of beef and pork.
+Tomatoes or tomato paste are often added, but in smaller quantities (than a typical marina sauce), with milk, white wine, and broth (chicken or beef) rounding out the liquids.

 My simple, family-friendly bolognese sauce recipe uses a touch more tomato than might typically be used in an authentic Italian recipe (one can of whole tomatoes, blitzed, plus tomato paste).
 In keeping with tradition though, I add milk and beef broth for a rich, creamy sauce, but forgo the wine that is traditionally called for.
 Two pounds of extra lean ground beef, which can easily be swapped for a beef-pork mixture, makes this a filling, super meaty, flavor-rich sauce.